Intel Confidential Containers Guide

 Check the pod status:

-Pod Isolated by Kata Containers, Protected with Intel TDX, and Quote Verified using Intel Trust Authority¶
+Pod Isolated by Kata Containers, Protected with Intel TDX, and Quote Verified using a KBS with an attestation service¶

-Finally, we explore how to isolate nginx using Kata Containers, how to protect nginx using Intel TDX, and how to verify the nginx deployment using attestation - for which we use the Intel® Trust Authority integration into the Confidential Containers KBS.
+Finally, we explore how to isolate nginx using Kata Containers, how to protect nginx using Intel TDX, and how to verify the nginx deployment using attestation - for which we use the attestation service integration into the Confidential Containers KBS.

 To deploy and verify a protected nginx, follow the steps below: